![]() |

 B) Whether the file of the applicant contains any record of disciplinary actions taken or pending; and

-c) The Department may require additional information to determine:
+d) The Division may require additional information to determine:

 1) if the requirements in the state, territory of the United States or foreign country at the time the applicant was licensed/registered were substantially equivalent to the requirements then in effect in Illinois; or

-d) The Department, upon recommendation of the Board, shall determine substantial equivalency based on, but not limited to, certification from the National Council of Interior Design Qualifications or Council for Residential Interior Designers; education, training, and `experience, including, but not limited to, whether the applicant has had special honors or awards, has had articles published in professional journals, or has written textbooks relating to interior design; and any other attribute which the Director of the Department accepts as evidence that the applicant has outstanding and proven ability in interior design.
+e) The Division, upon recommendation of the Board, shall determine substantial equivalency based on, but not limited to, certification from the National Council of Interior Design Qualifications; education, training and experience, including, but not limited to, whether the applicant has special honors or awards, has articles published in professional journals, or has written textbooks relating to interior design; and any other attribute that the Director of the Division accepts as evidence that the applicant has outstanding and proven ability in interior design.

-e) The Department shall either issue registration by endorsement or notify the applicant in writing of the reasons for denying the application.
+g) The Division shall either issue registration by endorsement or notify the applicant in writing of the reasons for denying the application.